Partition Rank and Partition Lattices: Applications

-Our last geometric application establishes a polynomial bound on the size of subsets of $\Fqn$ avoiding $k$-tuples of pairwise orthogonal points (self-orthogonality will be allowed).
-This complements work of Iosevich and Senger \cite{senger} who investigate the related enumerative question, showing that if subsets of $\Fqn$ are large enough than they contain any $k$-tuples of pairwise orthogonal points.
+Our last geometric application establishes a polynomial bound on the size of subsets of $\Fqn$ consisting of self-orthogonal points, while avoiding distinct $k$-tuples of pairwise orthogonal points.
+This complements work of Iosevich and Senger \cite{senger} who investigate a related enumerative question, showing that if subsets of $\Fqn$ are large enough than they contain any $k$-tuples of pairwise orthogonal points.